sunildparihar/upstock/README.md

 * Java Classes -> Worker1, DefaultTradeReader

 ###### Processor

-Reads trade from trades queue and process it to generate one or more OHLC packets.
-Publishes the generated packets to the ohlc packet publisher.
+1. Reads trade from trades queue and process it to generate one or more OHLC packets.
+2. Publishes the generated packets to the local queue ohlc packet publisher.
+3. Without affecting rest of the application a publisher can be implemented that publishes packets to a message broker topic.

 * Module -> trade-processor
 * Java Classes -> Worker2, DefaultTradeProcessor, OHLCPacketHelper, TradeProcessorHelper, LocalMQPublisher

 For the detailed processing logic on generating ohlc packets for a trade, See Java classes and documentations in DefaultTradeProcessor, OHLCPacketHelper, TradeProcessorHelper.

 ###### Worker3

 1. Reads ohlc packets from ohlc packet queue and hands over them to subscription service by invoking OHLCPacketSubscriptionService.handleNewPacket() method.
-2. Feeds latest data to performance tracker to update it's stats.
+2. Without affecting rest of the application this can be enhanced to subscribe to a topic from a packet publishing message broker.

 * Module -> trade-subscription
 * Java Classes -> Worker3